UCL/research-computing-with-cpp/01cpp/sec02LanguageRecap.md

     * Beware - "Reduce code duplication, less maintenance"
     * Types in a hierarchy MUST be related
     * Don't over-use inheritance
-    * There are other ways
+    * We will cover other ways of object re-use

 ### Class Example